learn-co-curriculum/html-css-cli-basics/README.md

 Let's now become proficient with the CLI (Command Line Interface) as it's essential to speeding up your workflow and allowing you direct access to your computer's file system.
 The CLI will also give you super powers like accessing hidden files and folders, connecting to remote servers, and managing versions of your code using `git`.
 We will be exploring the most high-frequency BASH commands.
 For more information on the creation and history of Unix and BASH (Born Again Shell) see the [resources](#resources) at the bottom of this lesson.

 ## Objectives
-By the end of this lesson, you'll be able to

 1. Print the path to your current working directory
 2. List files and folders in a directory